 About Us

 The College’s authority comes from the Social Workers Act.
 We are governed by a twelve-member Board, composed of eight elected social work members and four members appointed by the provincial government.
 The College’s Registrar directs day-to-day operations.
-You can find the BCCSW Strategic Directions for 2018-2020 here.
+You can find the BCCSW Strategic Directions for 2021-2025 here. (subject to change)

 Some of the duties of BCCSW are: